-The front legs slide of the trailer, but in the process, one of the wheels got stuck under the box in a way that we could not pull it out.
+Here is what happened next… The front legs slide off the trailer, but in the process, one of the wheels got stuck under the box in a way that we could not pull it out.
 It caused the box to lean towards the house.
-I was sitting in the Jeep, with my shaky foot on the break paddle, my blood pressure at an all time high, my nervous system about to crash, and my hands covering my eyes (therefore the lack of photos here, sorry).
+I was sitting in the Jeep, with my shaky foot on the break paddle, my blood pressure at an all-time high, my nervous system about to crash, and my hands covering my eyes (therefore the lack of photos here, sorry).
 I was positive the thing is going to crush my house.

-My husband stopped the winch from pulling, took a quick look around the box, then came back announcing that there was nothing to do but keep pulling.
+My ex-husband stopped the winch from pulling, took a quick look around the box, then came back announcing that there was nothing to do but keep pulling.
 The man was cool as a San-Francisco Summer.

 So he pressed the button, and the cable started rolling again.
 I heard several scary noises, but when I opened my eyes, the box was on the ground by the house.
 No damage to the house or the box, but we did break one of the rare lights of the trailer.